bozsahin/thebench/README.md

 # thebench
-A tool for working with Natural Language Monad of Command
+A tool to study monadic structures in natural languages using two command relations.

 YOU NEED: